 Typically, acute withdrawals will be experienced for approximately 10 to 14 days, with lingering symptoms lasting up to a few months.
 The physical symptoms will subside in the initial weeks with the psychological withdrawal symptoms being the most persistent.

 Acute withdrawal symptoms will present themselves during the first 72 hours.
-Symptoms such as a headache and nausea will start within the first 24 hours, with the following two days symptoms like anxiety and insomnia beginning.
+Symptoms such as headache and nausea will begin within the first 24 hours, with the following two days symptoms like anxiety and insomnia beginning.

-Although it is approximately two weeks to overcome the majority of withdrawal symptoms associated with Ativan, it is vital to know that symptoms may present themselves for upwards of several years following an addiction to the medication.
-Depending on the severity of the physical and psychological dependence, an individual may be subject to a more intense and longer withdrawal timeline than others.
+Although it takes approximately two weeks to overcome the majority of Ativan withdrawal symptoms, it is vital to know that symptoms may present themselves for upwards of several years following addiction to the medication.
+Depending on the severity of physical and psychological dependence, an individual may be subject to a more intense and longer withdrawal timeline than others.

 Why Should I Detox?

 To avoid going through medical detox with professional help, many people suffering from an addiction or chronic drug abuse will go cold turkey.
-What cold turkey refers to is the abrupt stopping of taking a substance in an attempt to quit extremely fast.
+Cold turkey is abruptly stopping the use of a substance to quit extremely fast.

 What Is the Next Treatment Step?

-If you decide it’s time to quit Ativan, there are certain steps you can take to get you safely detoxed off of the medication and started on the road toward recovery.
-Going to a medical detox facility is always advised, particularly due to the potentially threatening withdrawal symptoms you may encounter when getting off of Ativan.
+If you decide it’s time to quit Ativan, there are certain steps you can take to safely detox from the medication and start on the road to recovery.
+Going to a medical detox facility is always advised, mainly due to the potentially threatening withdrawal symptoms you may encounter when getting off of Ativan.

-In addition to the medical professionals, many detoxes also provide psychological support in the form of counselors, therapists, and case managers.
-Detox can be a mentally and emotionally difficult time for many people, so having the extra support available can make the mental withdrawal symptoms easier to endure as well.
+In addition to medical professionals, many detoxes also provide psychological support in the form of counselors, therapists, and case managers.
+Detox can be a mentally and emotionally difficult time for many people, so having the extra support available can make these withdrawal symptoms more comfortable to endure.

-After a successful and safe completion of a medical detox, it is advised that you complete the full continuum of care by attending an inpatient residential treatment facility.
-Your length of stay will vary on an individual basis, but the standard stay is anywhere from 30 to 45 days.
+After successful and safe completion of medical detox, it is advised that you complete the full continuum of care by attending an inpatient residential treatment facility.
+Your length of stay will vary on an individual basis, but the standard stay is anywhere from 30 to 90 days.